 The Library contains research materials regarding Nevada County history.
 All materials are for in-Library use only; though many of the books are available at other branches for check out.
 Resources available at the Foley Library date from the early 1850s and include:

+Volunteers are members of the Friends of the Nevada County Libraries and are available to assist visitors and research requests.
+Out of town researchers can contact the library by phone, email or by submitting an online request.
 Please be as specific and precise as possible with your query as that allows us to maximize our search time and provide you with the most helpful information.

 Parking is available on the street (metered) and in the following lots: